Caceres Extremadura, Spain Travel Guide

 Arrange for pet or house sitting.
 Suspend mail and newspaper deliveries.
 Ensure your home is secure by locking all doors and windows.

 Reconfirm all travel times.
 Re-pack belongings.
 Prepare for accommodation check-out.
-Arrive at the airport with ample time.
+Arrive at the airport with time to spare.

 The risk of major natural disasters in Caceres is not high.
 In extreme heat, follow local advice to stay indoors, hydrate, and seek shade.
 Local authorities issue guidance via media in rare cases.